Stuycs-K/final-project-10-lin-ken-wu-eric/WORKLOG.md

 - Updated Makefile to include commands from the parrot example.
 - Updated README regarding use of this new demo.

+### 6/3/24

+- Modified the Makefile, so that the parrot loop does not rewrite the original prog.c file.
+It will loop through another file named prog_next.c

 ## Eric Wu

 ### 5/22/24